mwakidenis/Wifi_Captive_Portal_Billing_System/README.md

 ## Support

 For support, strictly create an issue in the GitHub repository.
+Am done up to the point of testing with real Mikrotik RB750UPr, Currently am working on DDDOS management on the system.
 Contact me only for paid consultations regarding Mpesa-Based_Wi-Fi-Hotspot_Billing_System repository.